jonathanwkelly/home/posts/2012-10-29-audio-programming-ios.markdown

 NSAssert(status == noErr, @"Error setting stream format: %li", status);

+AURenderCallbackStruct callback = {
-// .inputProc is a function that receives a list of audio buffers, that it must fill with samples
+  // This function receives a list of audio buffers to be filled with samples .inputProc        = &synth_produce_samples
-// .inputProcRefCon can be a pointer to some object that you want to use in your .inputProc function AURenderCallbackStruct callback = {
+  // This is a pointer to some object you want to use in aforementioned function .inputProcRefCon  = synthesizer
-  .inputProc        = &RenderTone,
-  .inputProcRefCon  = (__bridge void*)self
 };

 status = AudioUnitSetProperty(audioComponent,